llm-bible/llm-bible.github.io/_publications/shahriar2023lets.markdown

 ---
 layout: publication
-title: Lets have a chat!
-A Conversation with ChatGPT Technology Applications and Limitations
+title: Lets Have A Chat!
+A Conversation With Chatgpt Technology Applications And Limitations
 authors: Shahriar Sakib, Hayawi Kadhim
 conference: "Arxiv"
 year: 2023